Entodi/fusion/README.md

 # Fusion
 Fusion is a self-supervised framework for data with multiple sources — specifically, this framework aims to support neuroimaging applications.

 Fusion aims to provide a foundation for fair comparison of new models in different multi-view, multi-domain, or multi-modal scenarios.
 Currently, we provide only two datasets with multi-view, multi-domain natural images.
-Further, the repository will be updated with multi-modal neuroimaging datasets.

-This project is under active development, and the codebase is subject to change.

 ---
 ## Installation